LPWAN - Wireless Networks with Low-Energy Consumption

 The term LPWAN is an abbreviation and stands for “Low-Power Wide Area Networks”.
 It generally describes wireless networks with low-energy consumption and a long range.
 The bandwidth for transmitting information is extremely low for such networks.
 On the other hand, they have a long range compared with other types of network such as WLAN.
 The use of such networks is designed to connect devices over a long range with deep building penetration at low-energy consumption.
 Within the connection, information is transmitted at a low volume.

-How LPWA networks work.
+How LPWA networks work

 Similar to networks using narrowband IoT, all other LPWAN technologies are built on narrow bandwidth.
 Thus, only low bit rates can usually be transmitted.
 Consequently, such IoT networks are particularly suitable for connecting devices that do well with low information and higher latency.
 These are, for example, battery-powered sensors and radio modules that have a particularly long service life.
 LPWA networks are therefore less suitable for commercial consumer applications such as audio and video transmission.
 The focus is clearly on IoT applications and IoT devices, as well as machine-to-machine (M2M) communication.
 The basic structure mostly consists of a star topology.
 This means that each paired device is connected to a central control device (central access point).